oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 shell: bash
 ```

-This content provides the basic information needed by the build system, defining the version of the build spec used, how long the entire build process should take before being stopped, the user running the build (at the time of writing this is limited to root) and what shell should be used when execuring commands.
+This content provides the basic information needed by the build system, defining the version of the build spec used, how long the entire build process should take before being stopped, the user running the build (at the time of writing this is limited to root) and what shell should be used when executing commands.

 ### Environment / Variables